-If you’re a non-surfer, I highly recommend that you get other surfskates before a SwellTech, and only get a SwellTech if you’re looking for a challenge.
+If you’re a non-surfer, I highly recommend that you get other surfskates before a SwellTech.
+Only get a SwellTech surfskate if you’re looking for a challenge.

-The most notable aspect of the SwellTech surfskate truck is that it’s the only one that offers a full 360-degree rotation:
+The SwellTech surfskate truck is the only one with a full 360-degree rotation:

-The second dimension of motion is the rail-to-rail lean on the hanger, which is adjustable with a nut.
+The second dimension of motion is the rail-to-rail lean on the hanger.
+This is adjustable with a nut.
 The exterior springs provide tension for the rail-to-rail lean.

-SwellTech is the only surfskate system with custom truck sizes, with custom bolt patterns and measurements.
+SwellTech is the only surfskate system with custom truck sizes and custom bolt patterns and measurements.

 The front truck uses a unique three-bolt pattern: